frankburgs/main/notes/notes_network.md

 - Group of devices within a VLAN communicate as if each device was attached to the same switch.
 - Network made up of locations from other networks.
 - Separate networks into smaller groups, users can be located anywhere.
-- Helps reduce eksessive broadcast traffic and implement access and security policies between groups of users.
+- Helps reduce exessive broadcast traffic and implement access and security policies between groups of users.

 # Protocols
 - Internet Protocol (IP) adds addressing so data can be routed to intended destination.
+- Some application layer protocols can use both TCP and UDP.
+- TCP & UDP can have a same port # but different thing.

 ## IP addresses
 - Static are manually assigned.